godzilla74/Whiskey-Tango-Foxtrot/README.md

 - [x]  add httprobe
 - [ ]  massdns CNAME results into their own file (for subdomain takeover?)
 - [ ]  add `parallel` support to run some jobs in tandem (masscan, httprobe, aquatone)
+- [ ]  get ASNs and IP ranges for better masscan results

 ## Problems or Suggestions:
 Have a problem or suggestion?
 [Make an issue](https://github.com/godzilla74/pentest-tools/issues).
-I might get to it:
+I might get to it.